danielyxie/bitburner/doc/source/guidesandtips/gettingstartedguideforbeginnerprogrammers.rst

     Make sure you notice the required hacking skill for the :code:`CSEC` server.
     This is a random value between 51 and 60.
-Although you receive the message from CSEC once you hit 50 hacking, you cannot actually pass their test until your hacking is high enough to install a backdoor only their server.
+Although you receive the message from CSEC once you hit 50 hacking, you cannot actually pass their test until your hacking is high enough to install a backdoor on their server.

 After you are connected to the :code:`CSEC` server, you can hack it.
 Note that this server requires one open port in order to gain root access.
 We can open the SSH port